beyenilmez/iconium/README.md

 ## Features

-- Create desktop profiles
+- Create icon packs
 - Edit icon and description
 - Shortcut (.lnk) support

 ## Planned

-- Save desktop layout to profile
+- Save desktop layout to a pack
-- Share profiles as files
+- Share icon packs as files
 - Folder and .url support
-- Sync desktop with profile
+- Sync desktop with selected packs
 - .png and .jpg support for icon selection

 ## Built With